-In a comparative analysis between the main Italian utilities, Utilitatis considered frequency index of accidents lasting more than three days: the 2016 index of Hera (17.8) is 34% lower than the average index of the 6 companies considered (equal to 26.9).
+In a comparative analysis between the main Italian utilities, Utilitatis considered frequency index of accidents lasting more than three days: Hera ranks second among the 6 multi-utilities taken into consideration.
+In 2018, Utilitalia published its first sustainability report which summarises the environmental performance of 127 Italian utility companies: Hera’s 2017 result (17.1) is 49% lower than the average of the utilities considered (equal to 33.7).

 Data refer to Hera Spa, AcegasApsAmga and Marche Multiservizi.

-Accident indices are higher for workers, since they are more at risk of accidents given the nature of the activities they perform.
-With regard to blue-collar workers, waste management services show a higher frequency index compared to other services (55.1).
-The 2017 figure was influenced by the results of AcegasApsAmga where single and well-defined episodes of distraction of some network service workers caused accidents due to falling, slipping, collisions and distractions.
+Accident indices are higher for workers, since they are more at risk of accidents occurring given the nature of the activities they perform.
+With regard to blue-collar workers, waste management services show a higher frequency index compared to other services (43.3) but have dropped compared to 2017 (-21.3%).

 |AcegasApsAmga Group||Herambiente Group||Marche Multiservizi||Hera Comm||Uniflotte|

-Regarding accidents in Hera Group companies included in the scope of consolidation, some improvements may be seen in the accident frequency indices for companies such as Marche Multiservizi (from 21.0 to 16.6), Hera Comm (from 3.4 to 1.1) and Uniflotte (from 42.3 to 9.4).
+Regarding accidents in Hera Group companies included in the scope of consolidation, some improvements may be seen in the accident frequency indices for companies such as AcegasApsAmga Spa (from 24.8 to 12.8) and Herambiente (from 22.3 to 20.3).

 A key topic for the purpose of preventing accidents and improving workplace health and safety conditions is the ability to report, collect and analyse accidents and near misses.
 Near misses are accidental events that could have potentially generated an accident.
 Their correct analysis and examination prevents the occurrence of accidents.
 The Hera Group places great emphasis on correctly reporting, analysing and examining near misses.
 The trend of near misses is monitored on a monthly basis to check compliance with the specific objectives assigned to the various departments and business units.

-I dati si riferiscono alle seguenti società: Hera Spa, AcegasApsAmga, Fea, Hera Comm, Hera Luce, Herambiente, Inrete Distribuzione, Heratech, Marche Multiservizi, Sinergie (ora AcegasApsAmga Servizi Energetici Spa), Uniflotte e Waste Recycling.
+The data apply to the following companies: Hera Spa, AcegasApsAmga, Fea, Hera Comm, Hera Luce, Herambiente, Inrete Distribuzione, HERAtech, Marche Multiservizi, AcegasApsAmga Servizi Energetici, Uniflotte and Waste Recycling.

-In 2017, the ratio between near misses reported and accidents that occurred for Hera Group’s scope of reporting was 300% (173% in 2015 and 206% in 2016).
-The indicator shows a constant rise over the past three years.
-Of note in the Group’s overall result are the results achieved by Hera Spa (223%), AcegasApsAmga (325%) and Herambiente (873%).
-The level of accidents reported in Marche Multiservizi reached 53%, showing that there is still considerable room for improvement.
+In 2018, the ratio between near misses reported and accidents that occurred for Hera Group’s scope of reporting was 308%.
+The indicator shows a constant rise.
+Of note in the Group’s overall result are the results achieved by Hera Spa (204%), AcegasApsAmga (465%) and Herambiente (811%).
+The level of accidents reported in Marche Multiservizi reached 74%.

 The main types of near misses analysed by the prevention and protection service regarded road accidents, falling or slipping to the ground, collisions and crushing.
 In 30% of cases, the analysis of the events allowed specific corrective actions to be implemented aimed at eliminating the causes that generated the event.

-Again during 2017, the new training procedure for Hera Spa safety supervisors, which had been planned and tested during 2015, was completed.
-The new training module which involved around 350 supervisors provided important experience-based knowledge aimed at strengthening safety at work culture and enhancing safety communication and leadership skills.
-Again for the year 2017, in addition to extending the training project to other group companies, a further training campaign was planned and started for all project participants in order to gather and share their feedback and to further consolidate safety culture/awareness.
+Again during 2018, the new training procedure for Hera Spa safety supervisors, which had been planned and tested during 2015, was further developed.
+The new training module which involved around 350 supervisors provided important experience-based knowledge aimed at strengthening occupational safety culture and awareness, and enhancing safety communication and leadership skills.

-A communication, awareness-raising and training initiative was planned in 2017 on road safety issues.
-This project will be applied during 2018 and following years.
+A communication, awareness-raising and training initiative was launched in 2018 on road safety issues (Guido come Vivo, involving around 1,600 individuals).
+This project will be further implemented over the following years.
 A new road risk assessment strategy was also set up on the basis of the European project PRAISE of the European Transport Safety Council.
 The Project involved the Risk management and insurance department of Hera SpA (for sharing the purposes and events database) and of Uniflotte (for corporate vehicle management).